BlankZhu/blogger/wordbook/index.md

 1. a thin thread of something, often one of a few, twisted around each other to make a string or rope

 ### T
+#### transparent
+1. If a substance or object is transparent, you can see through it very clearly

 ### U